DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 This offset is set in a header file corresponding to each robot, with file name `<ROBOT_NAME>ThrusterOffset.h` where `<ROBOT_NAME>` is the value of the `ROBOT_NAME` environment variable.
 The offset is added to the PWM signal in the Arduino code.

-Before compiling the Thruster Arduino sketch, the `copy_offset.sh` script copies the correct header to the Thruster Arduino sketchbook and renames it to `offset.h`.
-After compilation is complete, the `copy_offset.sh` script deletes `offset.h` from the sketchbook.
+Before compiling the Thruster Arduino sketch, the `copy_offset_temp_humidity.sh` script copies the correct header to the Thruster Arduino sketchbook and renames it to `offset.h`.
+After compilation is complete, the same script deletes `offset.h` from the sketchbook.

 ## Testing Thrusters
 First start the ROS nodes for the Thruster Arduino and thruster allocs to PWMs: